 - Vermiculite ceiling spray in units

 It is very difficult to identify the presence of asbestos by eye.
 As a general rule, certain building materials installed before the late 1980s may contain asbestos.
 The only way to be certain, however, is to have a site inspection.
 If there is doubt, then samples will be taken for laboratory testing.
 This should be conducted prior to any maintenance, renovation, or demolition activities proceed.
 If you do not want to go to the expense of testing to determine if asbestos is present, then the material should be treated as though if contains asbestos.

 What Should I do if I find Asbestos?

 In most cases the presence of bonded or firmly bound asbestos-containing building materials in the home is no case for alarm and these materials can be left in place.
 For example, internal asbestos-cement sheet walls or ceilings that are in good condition and coated with paint do not pose a risk to health.
 The surface should not be sanded with an orbital sander prior to repainting.
 Also, external asbestos-cement roofs and wall cladding do not need to be replaced unless they are broken or the surfaces have deteriorated excessively.

 A householder may legally remove some asbestos from their property.
-The maximum amount of bonded material is 50 square metres (as from 1 January 2007).
+The maximum amount of bonded material is 10 square metres.
 As asbestos poses a health risk during removal, packaging, transport and disposal, it is important that it is handled safety during these operations.
 It is a requirement that loosely-bound asbestos (friable) only be removed by a licensed professional, as the health risks associated with handling this type of material are far greater than for firmly-bound asbestos.